History of Cameroon in Timeline

 2014: Military combats Boko Haram

-January 2015: Defeat of Boko Haram
+January 2015: Cameroon defeats Boko Haram in raid

 November 2016: Protests in English-speaking regions

-2016: HIV/AIDS prevalence rate
+2016: HIV/AIDS prevalence rate estimated at 3.8%

-In Cameroon, the HIV/AIDS prevalence rate in 2016 was estimated at 3.8% for those aged 15–49.
-Also, in 2016 it was estimated that 46,000 children under age 14 were living with HIV and 29,000 deaths due to AIDS occurred in both adults and children.
+In 2016, the HIV/AIDS prevalence rate in Cameroon was estimated at 3.8% for those aged 15–49.
+46,000 children under age 14 were estimated to be living with HIV.
+29,000 deaths due to AIDS occurred in both adults and children in 2016.

 2017: Internet shutdown in English-speaking region